snh/collectd-wireguard/README.md

 LoadPlugin exec

 <Plugin exec>
-  Exec collectd "/usr/share/collectd/collectd-wireguard.sh"
+  Exec "collectd" "/usr/share/collectd/collectd-wireguard.sh"
 </Plugin>
 ```

+This example executes the script as the `collectd` user.

 ### _sudoers_

-To allow the user running the script to run `wg show all transfer`, add the
+To allow the user running the script to execute `wg show all transfer`, add the
 following to your `sudoers` file using `visudo`:

 ```